“May the Fourth PlaySlam Be With You!”

 - Each script should include the play title at the top, a listing of character names (and, if appropriate, brief description of character, and setting), and (very important) a tagline (a very brief description or “sound-byte” of your play, no longer than one sentence – try to make it clever, pithy, funny… unless the play is serious).
 You can also include a list of set needs or props.

-- IMPORTANT: Scripts should have NO contact information, they should be ANONYMIZED
+- IMPORTANT: Documents should have NO contact information, they should be ANONYMIZED

 - Each play must run 1-to-3 minutes in length.
 Note: at the discretion of PlaySlam coordinators, performances of plays will be cut off at the 3-minute mark, or shortly thereafter.
 So, BEFORE you submit, please read your plays for time, out loud, and trim down if obviously well over 3-minutes.
 Seriously.
 Mean it.
 We want to see your entire play performed, so do yourself a favor, and edit down to 3 minutes run-time.